 But I'm not convinced they are good.
 In one of my previous excursions (this happened in SDL1 as well, because the CL wrapper encourages similar macros there) if you try and write a game with them that also takes advantage of the Lisp approach of incremental development, you're gonna have a bad time.
 Having everything in a giant main function with several nested levels of indentation is no way to do good software development, and you can't just recompile that giant method and have changes occur because the main loop is still in the old method.
 You need to break stuff up.
 But do that with the macros as they are, and you'll find that you'll sometimes recompile certain things and yet the changes you expect to see don't happen until you close the window and start over.

 If you look at the code for sdl2:with-init you'll see some scary stuff about making sure things run in the "main thread" (mainly for OSX compatibility) -- the SDL Migration Guide and other sources mention similar things -- but if you were naively expecting single-threaded behavior until you include your own threads, too bad.
 And yet despite that you still have to figure out your own threading solution anyway to be able to launch your game from the REPL and then continue compiling new code / doing other stuff with slime that you expect to be able to do.
 It's not hard, but the macros are deceptive.
+(Edit: actually use Livesupport, it handles what you want in a REPL development environment otherwise taken over by a main loop.)

 Apart from that, the more wrapping you do without good documentation, the harder it is to actually use the underlying C library effectively.
 Let's take the first bit of code anyone sees trying to use this wrapper: